ErikKassubek/ADVOCATE/doc/recording.md

 The calls to those functions are directly added into the implementations of the recorded operations.

+To get information about the specific implementation, see the descriptions of the different recorded types as linked above.

 To be able to reconstruct a global trace from those elements, we store a time value for each pre and post.
 This values is created by an atomic counter, that is increased every time a time value is requested.
 For more info, see [here](#timer).

-The Pre function records that the operation was executed, the time when it was started, as well as all required information that are already available (for the list if required information, check out the type specific information linked above).
+The Pre function records that the operation was executed, the time when it was started, as well as all required information that are already available .
 The Pre function also always records the location where the operation was recorded.
 This is (except for fork, see [here](./trace/fork.md#implementation)) done using the [runtime.Caller](https://pkg.go.dev/runtime#Caller) function.

-The Post function then records the successful completion of the operation (by setting the post timer from 0 to the current time) as well as all information that was not available at the beginning, e.g. if a trylock was successful or not or which select case was executed.
+The Post function then records the successful completion of the operation as well as all information that was not available at the beginning, e.g. if a trylock was successful or not or which select case was executed.

-For each operations we only store one element in the trace, representing both the pre and post signal.
-The functions creating the pre signal add a new element to the trace slice and return the index of this element in the slice.
+For each operation we only store one element in the trace, representing both the pre and post signal.
+The functions creating the pre signal add a new element to the trace slice of the routine and return the index of this element in the slice.
 The post functions take this index as an argument, to find and update this value.
 We can determine if an operation had an pre, but no post element, meaning the execution got stuck, by checking if the post timer is 0.